Joe Gebbia: Documentary work

 In 2020, Gebbia was an executive producer on the documentary film Universe, which follows jazz trumpeter Wallace Roney, a protégé of Miles Davis, as he convenes an orchestra to perform a rediscovered orchestral jazz suite by Wayne Shorter—written in 1966 for Miles Davis but never before performed.
 The film premiered weeks after Roney died from complications of COVID-19, making it one of the first films portraying the effects of the COVID-19 pandemic.
 Gebbia also executive produced a documentary titled We Dare to Dream, in partnership with XTR, following the 29-athlete Refugee Olympic Team at the Olympics before, during and after the 2020 Summer Olympics.

 Work for DOGE

 In 2025, Gebbia joined the Department of Government Efficiency (DOGE) as head of its National Design Studio (NDS).
 The studio's job is to improve the design of government websites.
 Gebbia said government websites, especially on mobile, are "horribly out of date" and he wants to create an "Apple Store-like experience."

 Concern that Gebbia's work for DOGE undermined U.S. democracy resulted in calls to boycott Airbnb.
 In a Jan 19, 2025 post on X, Gebbia wrote that Trump "is not a fascist determined to destroy democracy" and that "I ... love the whole DOGE initiative."

-Gebbia told the Katie Miller Podcast he had a "pretty unpleasant" experience when he first joined DOGE."
-The hate mail text messages that I got were disheartening to say the least," he said.
+Gebbia stepped down from the board of Airbnb.org, the company’s nonprofit arm that provides temporary housing for refugees and people displaced by disasters, in 2025, amid public controversy over anti-immigration comments he made in an interview.
+The resignation was announced in early April 2025 following backlash related to Gebbia’s recent outspoken criticism of certain refugee and migration policies and his visible political affiliations, which some felt were at odds with the humanitarian mission of Airbnb.org.
+Gebbia was also criticised on X where a clip of the comment went viral and users quickly pointed out that his wife is an immigrant from Brazil.